ABOUT THE ISLAND OF ROATAN

-Frommer’s has highlighted Roatán in its Undiscovered Caribbean Islands: Insiders’ Guide; the HGTV show House Hunters International has featured Roatán in several episodes, and Islands Magazine listed Roatán as one of its Best Islands to retire.
+Frommer’s has highlighted Roatán in its Undiscovered Caribbean Islands: Insiders’ Guide; the HGTV show House Hunters International has featured Roatán in several episodes, and Islands Magazine listed Roatán as one of its Best Island to retire.
 Utila, meanwhile, regularly makes the list of the world’s top dive sites.

-Visitors flock to Roatan to snorkel, scuba dive and swim among such exotic marine creatures as whale sharks, mantas, wild dolphins, sea turtles and schools of fish.
-They can also enjoy other water activities such as kayaking, water skiing, sailing and wakeboarding.
+Visitors flock to Roatan to snorkel, scuba dive, and swim among such exotic marine creatures as whale sharks, mantas, wild dolphins, sea turtles, and schools of fish.
+They can also enjoy other water activities such as kayaking, water skiing, sailing, and wakeboarding.